GreenManSK/jms-example/README.md

 Run git checkout -f step1

-Your task is to implement according to the TODOs a Producer based on Activemq which will sent a simple message.
-There is already an application skeleton containing an implementation of a Consumer which can receive this message and print it to System.out.
+Your task is to implement according to the TODOs a Consumer based on Activemq which will receive a text message and print it to System.out.
+There is already an application skeleton containing an implementation of a Producer which sends the message you need to receive.

 ##Task02
 Run git checkout -f step2